-- There will be a problem with waste.

-- Too many occupants.

-- Building will shade neighbouring dwellings.
+- There will be a problem with waste. - Too many occupants. - Building will shade neighbouring dwellings. - Four storey building will block light from at least 54 North Parade and 1 Ocean View, especially in the mornings.

-- Will block views of existing residents.

-- Very limited outdoor amenity space.
-Instead, the development focusses on maximising the number of units rather than providing adequate amenity space. - Noise pollution. - Chemical pollution. - Proposed scheme pays no regard to future maintenance that may be required to existing vents, rain water pipes/gulley's and incoming gas main of adjacent site, all of which are currently located on the south elevation (facing towards application site).
-At the very least an access corridor between the two buildings should have been included in the proposals. - Part of the area is currently a car park and regularly floods.
-Will the development lead to any back up to other properties if the water is unable to egress? - There is no space for rubbish bins to be put out. - Loss of privacy for neighbouring residents.
+- Will block views of existing residents. - Very limited outdoor amenity space.
+Instead, the development focusses on maximising the number of units rather than providing adequate amenity space. - Noise pollution. - Chemical pollution. - Proposed scheme pays no regard to future maintenance that may be required to existing vents, rainwater pipes/gulley's and incoming gas main of adjacent site, all of which are currently located on the south elevation (facing towards application site).
+At the very least an access corridor between the two buildings should have been included in the proposals. - No space between development and care home how will care home maintain downcomers? - Part of the area is currently a car park and regularly floods.
+Will the development lead to any back up to other properties if the water is unable to egress? - There is no space for rubbish bins to be put out. - Loss of privacy for neighbouring residents. - Site has become an unsecure eyesore and an environmental hazard since the demolition of the building.
+Dust and dirt result in negative impact on health.
+Appalling smell and it is filthy. - Possible impact on other amenities, such as Internet and TV signal in nearby homes.